 Day Five: Take Care of Last-Minute Gifts

-Instead of viewing the season with impending dread at all of the things you have to do and wondering how you’ll ever find time to do them, figure out how to tackle the things you can (like holiday shopping!) without missing a beat at work and without losing all of the weekends in December.
-As with most daunting projects , if you can break it up into pieces, it’ll be easier to start and finish.
+Instead of viewing the season with impending dread at all of the things you have to do and wondering how you’ll ever find time to do them, figure out how to tackle the things you can (like holiday shopping at work!) without missing a beat at work and without losing all of the weekends in December.
+As with most daunting projects, if you can break it up into pieces, it’ll be easier to start and finish.

-Photo of woman holiday shopping courtesy of Eva-Katalin/Getty Images.
+Photo of person holiday shopping courtesy of Eva-Katalin/Getty Images.

 Stacey Lastoe is the Senior Editor/Writer of The Muse.
 She started writing short stories in the second grade and is immensely grateful to have the opportunity to write and edit professionally.
 Her work has appeared in YouBeauty, Refinery29, A Practical Wedding, Runner's World online, and The Billfold among other publications.
 She enjoys running and eating in equal measure and lives with her husband and dog in Brooklyn.
 All three of them are avid New York Mets fans.
 Say hello on @stacespeaks.More from this Author